rana/ora/README.md

 stmt.Config.TrueRune = 'Y'
 stmt.Execute(trueValue)

-// Update ResultSetConfig to change the TrueRune
+// update ResultSetConfig to change the TrueRune
 // used to translate an Oracle char to a Go bool
 // fetch inserted records
 stmt, err = ses.Prepare("select c1 from t1")